On a problem of optimal transport under marginal martingale constraints: A short proof of the variational lemma

 \section{A short proof of the variational lemma}

-The aim of this section is to establish the \emph{variational lemma}, Lemma \ref{GlobalLocal}.
-That is, for a given optimal martingale transport plan $\pi$ we want to construct a Borel set $\Gamma$, $\pi(\Gamma)=1$ such that the following holds: if $\alpha$ is a measure on $\R\times \R$ with $|\spt(\alpha)|<\infty$ and $\spt (\alpha) \subseteq \Gamma$ then we have $\int c \, \d \alpha \leq \int c \, \d \alpha'$ for every competitor $\alpha'$ of $\alpha$.
+The aim of this section is to establish the \emph{variational lemma}, Lemma~\ref{GlobalLocal}.
+That is, for a given optimal martingale transport plan $\pi$ we want to construct a Borel set $\Gamma$, $\pi(\Gamma)=1$ such that the following holds: if $\alpha$ is a measure on $\R\times\R$ with $|\operatorname {spt}(\alpha)|<\infty$ and $\operatorname{spt}(\alpha) \subseteq\Gamma$ then we have $\int c \,\d\alpha \leq\int c \,\d\alpha'$ for every competitor $\alpha'$ of $\alpha$.

-As mentioned above this result can be viewed as a substitute for the characterization of optimality through the notion of $c$-cyclical monotonicity in the classical setup.
-Under mild regularity assumptions it is simple enough to show that a transport plan $\pi$ which is optimal for the (usual) transport problem is $c$-cyclically monotone, we refer to \cite[Theorem 5.10]{Vi09}.
-However this approach does not translate effortlessly to the martingale case.
-Roughly speaking the main problem in the present setup is that the martingale condition makes manipulation of transport plans a relatively delicate issue.
+As mentioned above, this result can be viewed as a substitute for the characterization of optimality through the notion of $c$-cyclical monotonicity in the classical setup.
+Under mild regularity assumptions, it is not too hard to show that a transport plan $\pi$ which is optimal for the (usual) transport problem is $c$-cyclically monotone; we refer to \cite{Vi09}, Theorem~5.10.
+However, this approach does not translate effortlessly to the martingale case.
+Roughly speaking, the main problem in the present setup is that the martingale condition makes manipulation of transport plans a relatively delicate issue.

-Instead we give here a proof of Lemma \ref{GlobalLocal} that is based on certain measure theoretic tools: it requires a general duality theorem of Kellerer \cite[Lemma 1.8(a), Corollary 2.18]{Ke84} which in turn requires Choquet's capacability theorem \cite{Ch59}.\footnote{This approach is inspired by \cite{BeGoMaSc08} where $c$-cyclical monotonicity is linked to optimality with the help of Kellerer's result.} See the Appendix for an alternative and constructive proof of the variational lemma.
+Instead, we give here a proof of Lemma~\ref{GlobalLocal} that is based on certain measure theoretic tools: It requires a general duality theorem of Kellerer (\cite{Ke84}, Lemma~1.8(a), Corollary~2.18), which in turn requires Choquet's capacability theorem \cite{Ch59}. .2pt\footnote{This approach is inspired by \cite{BeGoMaSc08} where $c$-cyclical monotonicity is linked to optimality with the help of Kellerer's result.} See the \hyperref[app]{Appendix} for an alternative and constructive proof of the variational lemma.